iverks/crysm/pets-guide/tutorial.typ

 If a beamstop was generated in #ref(<section:generate-beamstop>), it should be loaded at this point by clicking "Yes" and "Load" and selecting the given file.

 Click on "Detect" to detect bad pixels.
-It usually detects $82$, missing around $25$.
-If some pixels go undetected, they can be added using `crysm`.
-First export the pixels from the #acr("GUI") to a file `dead_pixels.txt`.
+It usually detects $82$.
+Usually, some pixels go undetected, and should be added manually using `crysm`.
+First export the pixels from the #PETS #acr("GUI") to a file `dead_pixels.txt`.
 Then run the command
 `crysm mark-dead-pixels --dead-pixels dead_pixels.txt tiff_corr/00001.tiff`.
 This loads the dead pixels from the file and the image `tiff_corr/00001.tiff`.
 To toggle a dead pixel, double click the pixel in the image.
 To verify that the pixel really is dead, you can scroll through the images using the buttons "d" (aDvance) and "a" (bAck).
 Closing the window saves the modifications to the opened file automatically.
+Then load the pixels into #PETS by clicking the "Import" button.
+After manual intervention, the dead pixel count should be around $110$.
-The saved dead pixel files can be reused in other projects with the same image width.
+The saved dead pixel files can be reused in other projects with the same detector and gap correction width.

 #figure(
   image("images/crysm_marking_dead_pixels.png", width: 60%),